Germany's Puma ousts Nike as Arsenal kit supplier

-German sportswear company Puma will become the kit supplier to English football club Arsenal from next season in a deal worth more than 30 million pounds a year to the Premier League leaders.
+LONDON Puma will become the kit supplier to English soccer club Arsenal from July 1, the German sportswear company said on Monday, in a deal worth more than 30 million pounds ($49.5 million) a year to the Premier League leaders.

-Puma has ousted U.S. group Nike which has provided Arsenal's red and white shirts for the past two decades.
+Puma is ousting U.S. group Nike which has provided Arsenal's red and white shirts for the past two decades.

-The deal with Arsenal shows Puma's determination to re-establish itself as a core sports brand under new CEO Bjoern Gulden after moving more into lifestyle and fashion.
+The agreement shows Puma's determination to re-establish itself as a core sports brand under new CEO Bjoern Gulden after moving more into lifestyle and fashion.

-"Arsenal represents a major commercial and marketing opportunity to reinforce Puma's credibility as a global sports brand," Gulden said.

-Puma, which supplies kit to German football club Borussia Dortmund and national teams including Italy, said it was aiming to establish itself as the clear number-three football brand behind market leaders Adidas and Nike.

 Puma has also acquired the rights to produce other branded Arsenal merchandise that will be sold to fans around the world.